orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Boolean: Normal way of thinking about a boolean is .orbit we assume modularity of booleans
 - Numbers, Integers, base-n, fractions, floating point
 	- .add integers: single equivalence (initial from one side, terminal from other side.)
+- Single point, all perspectives.
+Ref on initial, entire initial ref as the .self, what about "entire" under some maximum travel speed/steps (or some variant of that idea)
+- Initial/terminal, what does a generalized variant of more than those two look like?
+- Progra

 ###### Energy/Resources
 - The larger the integer/fraction, the larger the number of digits in a fractal, the more structure you need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number)